snare/voltron/README.md

 **Q.** Why do the views just say "Connection refused"?

-**A.** Due to a limitation in the GDB API, Voltron starts and stops the webserver when the inferior starts and stops when running with GDB.
+**A.** When running with GDB, Voltron starts and stops the webserver when the inferior starts and stops, due to a limitation in the GDB API.
 Set a breakpoint and run the inferior, and the views will connect and update upon the breakpoint being hit.

 Bugs and Errata
 ---------------